Gex-devs/AudioVisualizer/README.md

 ## Compact Size

-Made a small Add-on type PCB that laches on the back of the PCB that runs the Visualizing matrix.
+Made a small Add-on type PCB that laches on the back of the  LED matrix.

 <Img src="audioVisualizer_PCB/Preview/PCB.png">